macoj/phd/README.md

 ## Science
 * Chalmers, Alan F. What is this thing called science?.
 Hackett Publishing, 2013.
 * Okasha, Samir.
 Philosophy of Science: Very Short Introduction.
 Oxford University Press, 2016.
+* Feynman, Richard P. The meaning of it all: Thoughts of a citizen-scientist.
+Addison-Wesley, 1998.

 ## Writing Science
 * Schimiel, J. (2011).
 Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
 Oxford University Press.